ReCalles/py4e-specialization-coursera/course3-using-python-to-access-web-data/assignments/README.md

 3.  **For web-based assignments**, the script itself will often fetch the data from a provided URL, so these local files are primarily for testing or specific offline scenarios.

 Files are available in the `data/` folder.

+NOTE: There is a `resources/` folder that contains resources that are mentioned on this assigments and can be used as help, template or reference to work on this activities.